Sightsavers in India

 Cataract surgery

-Cataracts are the leading cause of blindness in India, but a simple operation can restore sight.
+Cataracts are the leading cause of blindness in India.
 We provide operations for children and adults, enabling them to return to education and work.

 Learn about cataracts